 (lit.
 To eat like a bear) It is when you pig-out (animal pun intended) on food and you eat and eat without stopping.
 This is because when bears wake up from their hibernation they are very hungry, and they eat and eat without stopping.

 -We got to the bar, we ordered some tapas and he began eating like a bear.
 He had a ferocious appetite.

-Did you like our list of animal-related Spanish expression?
+Did you like our list of expressions with animals in Spanish?
 Which is your favorite?

 If you would like to learn more expressions with animals in Spanish, check our Spanish courses in Sevilla for adult learners of all ages and levels!